 Aside from being easy to clean, I really like that this nesting medium makes it very easy to spot any droppings in the nest.
-Dirt and droppings tended to blend into a straw nest and often end up transferring to the eggshells.
-With the astro turf nest I can see right away when I need to pull a mat and shake it off, and my eggs are cleaner than ever.
+Dirt and droppings tend to blend into a straw nest and often end up transferring to the eggshells.
+With the astroturf nest I can see right away when I need to pull a mat and shake it off, and my eggs are cleaner than ever.

-With two broody hens in attack mode and several weeks of temperatures in the 100’s, I was not good about collecting eggs regularly in August.
-As a result, my nests and liners ended up really dirty, with broken shells and rotten egg dried to the mat.
+With two broody hens in attack mode and several weeks of temperatures in the 100’s, I was not good about collecting eggs regularly last August.
+As a result, my nests and turf liners ended up really dirty, with broken shells and rotten egg dried to the mat.

 Although a gross cleanup job, it was a good opportunity to put these mats to the test.
-Result: I was thrilled with how easily they cleaned up!
+The Result?
+I was thrilled with how easily they cleaned up!
 Cleaning was simple and this method worked well:

 1. I pulled mats out of nesting boxes and slapped against the side of the coop to dislodge loose debris.

 2. I then placed mats in big bucket, splashed a generous portion of white vinegar on top (about 3 cups to my 10-gallon tub trug)